Learn / Guides / Website optimization benefits

 Some tools help you work on more than one area at once—for example, Hotjar can be used to improve UX and conversion rates on desktop and mobile—but in general, you’ll need to use multiple tools to optimize your entire website.

-Think of it like one big optimization ecosystem: if you improve your website speed, you will also help your SEO, UX, and CRO efforts.
+Think of it like one big optimization ecosystem: if you improve your website speed, you also impact your SEO, UX, and CRO efforts.
 As long as your mindset is focused on making your website better, you’ll get a lot out of the tools we discuss below.

 1. Web page speed tools